Binsabbar/vault-cluster/README.md

 - [ ] Enable TLS for etcd
 - [ ] Create etcd cluster
 - [ ] Create vault cluster
+- [ ] Create policies for vault users
 - [ ] Deploy to Oracle Cloud in Private Subnet with LB